neurocod/ChessBoardNN/README.md

 * the ability to form loops.

-The output embedding is represented by a contiguous block of neurons: `self._permanentCount`.
-From semantic networks it received variable links count per neuron and ability to have loops.
-Output embedding is grouped into sequential neurons:
 ```python
 def embedding(self):
 	# 832 neurons stand for 64 cells * 13 options for each cell: empty cell, 6 black and 6 white pieces.